 Are you new to this area of study?

-If you haven't previously worked or studied in this area, you'll need to complete an undergraduate course before moving on to our specialised postgraduate programs.
+If you haven't previously completed an undergraduate degree, you'll need to complete an undergraduate course before moving on to our specialised health postgraduate courses.

 Are you working or studying in this area?

-If you've completed an undergraduate course or have professional experience in this field, Deakin's postgraduate offering will help you reach your career goals.
+If you've completed an undergraduate course in any area, Deakin's postgraduate options in health will help you reach your career goals, especially if you have work experience in the health or finance sectors.

 If you're passionate about health economics, you can also complete a higher degree by research.
 Research can be undertaken through our research groups.